viridia/bevy_prefs_lite/README.md

 Preferences are _NOT_:

 - **Saved games**.
-The user can have many saved games, wherease typically there is only one set of preferences, which is user global.
+The user can have many saved games, whereas typically there is only one set of preferences, which is user global.
 Also, while many games require the user to explicitly perform a "save" action, preferences generally are saved automatically.
 - **Assets**.
 Preferences live in the operating-system-specific folder for user settings,